omhrosa/Resolution-Hypothesis-for-LLM/proposal.md

 How effectively the model can access it
 ```

-Training creates the latent knowledge structures and cognitive patterns.
+Training creates the latent structures.

-Inference-time computation primarily acts as an access mechanism that reveals and utilizes those structures.

-Computation improves capability realization, but does not itself create knowledge that was never learned.
+Inference-time computation primarily determines how effectively those structures can be accessed and utilized.

+Computation improves access.

+Resolution determines what exists to be accessed.

 ---